joaovicmendes/joaovicmendes.xyz/content/posts/stuff-2023.md

 draft: false
 ---

-This is a recap of stuff I read, played, watched, and studied during the year 2023.
-Under each section, there will be a small summary of my favorite stuff in that category.
-The [`Programming`](#programming) section lists some of the technical material I've used this year.
-The [`Entertainment`](#Entertainment) sections lists other stuff.
+This is a recap of stuff I read, watched, and studied during the year 2023.

 # Programming
 ## Books